1871–1938

 The artist behind this masterpiece, Emanuel Hahn (1881–1957), was a German-born Canadian sculptor celebrated for shaping national identity through art.
 Hahn designed iconic works such as the Ned Hanlan statue, the Sir Adam Beck memorial and even contributed to Canada’s early coinage, including the beloved caribou on the quarter.
 His ability to merge classical elegance with a modern sensibility is evident in the Cutten Monument, where personal grief meets timeless beauty.

-Whispers of local lore add intrigue; some suggest the figures symbolize more than family ties, but regardless of interpretation, the monument remains a stunning example of Canadian funerary art and Hahn’s lasting artistic influence.
+Local lore has added layers of interpretation over time, with some suggesting the figures may symbolize more than family ties, but regardless of interpretation, the monument remains a stunning example of Canadian funerary art and Hahn’s lasting artistic influence.

 Sources: